Let’s break it down: what's a financial plan?

 Let’s look at how to set financial goals and create a plan to achieve them.

-Setting financial goals can help you stay motivated and focused.
-When setting financial goals, it's important to make them SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.
+When setting financial goals, it's important to make them SMART: Specific, Measurable, Achievable, Relevant and Time-bound.

 Here are some examples of financial goals you might set while renting:

-Once you understand your financial situation and goals, it's time to create a plan to achieve them.
-Include specific actions, timelines, and milestones in your plan.
-For example, if your goal is to save for a house, your plan might involve setting aside a monthly amount, reducing expenses, and researching home-buying programs.
+For example, if your goal is to save for a house, your plan might involve setting aside a monthly amount in savings, reducing expenses, and researching home-buying programs.

 Here are some tips for creating a plan:

-To make sure you stay on your game, set reminders and use a spreadsheet or apps to track your financial progress like a pro!
+To make sure you stay on your game, set reminders and use a spreadsheet or apps to track your financial plan progress like a pro!

 Having a support system is important.
 Whether it's a friend, family member, or financial advisor, having someone to keep you on track and provide guidance and encouragement will help to push you along.